Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

 In this paper we first consider unconstrained convex optimization\footnote{We refer to problem \eqref{unc-prob} as an unconstrained optimization problem just for convenience.
 Strictly speaking, it can be a constrained optimization problem.
 For example, when $P$ is the indicator function of a closed convex set, it reduces to the problem of minimizing $f$ over this set.}

-where $f, P:\rr^n\to(-\infty,\infty]$ are proper closed convex functions, $f$ is differentiable on $\cl(\dom(P))$, and $\nabla f$ is \emph{locally Lipschitz} continuous on $\cl(\dom(P))$, where $\dom(P)$ denotes the domain of $P$ and $\cl(\dom(P))$ denotes its closure.
+where $F^*\in \rr$, $f, P:\rr^n\to(-\infty,\infty]$ are proper closed convex functions, $f$ is differentiable on $\cl(\dom(P))$, and $\nabla f$ is \emph{locally Lipschitz} continuous\footnote{See Subsection \ref{notation} for the definition of locally Lipschitz continuity.} on $\cl(\dom(P))$, where $\dom(P)$ denotes the domain of $P$ and $\cl(\dom(P))$ denotes its closure.
 It shall be mentioned that $\dom(P)$ is possibly \emph{unbounded}.
 Problem \eqref{unc-prob} is beyond the well-studied class of problems in the form of \eqref{unc-prob} yet with $\nabla f$ being (\emph{globally}) \emph{Lipschitz} continuous on $\cl(\dom(P))$ or $\rr^n$.
-For example, the problem of minimizing a convex higher degree polynomial function over a closed unbounded convex set is a special case of \eqref{unc-prob}, but it does not belong to the latter class in general.
+For example, the problem of minimizing a convex high-degree polynomial function over a closed unbounded convex set is a special case of \eqref{unc-prob}, but it does not belong to the latter class in general.
 In addition, it is sometimes easier to verify local Lipschitz continuity than Lipschitz continuity of $\nabla f$ on $\cl(\dom(P))$.
-For example, when $f$ is twice differentiable in an open set containing $\cl(\dom(P))$, it is straightforward to see that $\nabla f$ is locally Lipschitz continuous on $\cl(\dom(P))$; however, verifying Lipschitz continuity of $\nabla f$ may need to explore the expression of $\nabla f$ and can be a nontrivial task.
+For example, when $f$ is twice differentiable in an open set containing $\cl(\dom(P))$, it is straightforward to see that $\nabla f$ is locally Lipschitz continuous on $\cl(\dom(P))$; however, verifying Lipschitz continuity of $\nabla f$ may require exploring the expression of $\nabla f$ and can be a nontrivial task.